aoshotse/CPRepo/README.md

-* The script is designed such that it can be copied and pasted into the r console as is and produce the tidy data set given the working directory is the UCI dataset.
+* The script is designed such that it can be copied and pasted into the r console as is and produce the tidy data set given the working directory is "UCI HAR Dataset".
 If you want to run the script, BE AWARE that the final line WRITES a "TidyData.csv" file to the working directory.

 * There is also AMPLE documentation in the script to